aplteam/Tatin/docs/PackageConfiguration.md

 ##### url

-* When a package is loaded or installed from a Tatin Server, "url" is injected, and points back to that server.
+* When a package is loaded or installed from a Tatin Server, "url" is injected and points back to that server.

-* When a package is loaded or installed from a file, "url" is injected, and points to that file.
+* When a package is loaded or installed from a file, "url" is injected and points to that file.

 ### Access after loading a package

-Whether you load a package with `LoadPackage` or `LoadDependencies`, the contents of the configuration file is available as readable JSON as a character vector under the name `CONFIG` together with ``ASSETS`, `GetFullPath2Assets`, `ID`, `URI`, `HOME` and possibly `LX`.
+Whether you load a package with `LoadPackage` or `LoadDependencies`, the contents of the configuration file is available as readable JSON as a character vector under the name `CONFIG` together with `ASSETS`, `GetFullPath2Assets`, `ID`, `URI`, `HOME` and possibly `LX`.
 All these pieces of information are available in the namespace `TatinVars` which is injected into the `code` namespace.

 `LX` is only available in case the package used the [`lx`](#) mechanism for initializing itself.